-Expression tree is a binary tree in which each internal node corresponds to operator and each leaf node corresponds to operand so for example expression tree for 3 + ((5+9)*2) would be:
+The expression tree is a binary tree in which each internal node corresponds to the operator and each leaf node corresponds to the operand so for example expression tree for 3 + ((5+9)*2) would be:

 Inorder traversal of expression tree produces infix version of given postfix expression (same with preorder traversal it gives prefix expression)